Nksama/hikigayarobot/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [hikigay support](https://t.me/hikigayasupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [hikigaya support](https://t.me/hikigayasupport) or simply submit a pull request on the readme.